RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Identify who made each dice roll.
+* Allow more than one person to roll dice at once - dice from different people don't collide.
+* Allow each person's collection of dice to be dragged, rotated or elevated, to separate them.

 ## Plans/TODO

 ### Bugs
+* Focus map not set correctly when selecting a tabletop in a tab without a tabletop (works fine if you go straight to the URL with the tabletop ID).
+Specifically observed with tutorial tabletop.
 * Movable window when still freely resizing width can do this thing when clicking on something in it can pop up the scrollbar and otherwise ignore your click.
 * Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
 * Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.